Law Pak

 Law Pak (25 May 1933 – 13 February 2024) was a Hong Kong-born football coach and Republic of China (Taiwan) international footballer.
 However, he spent his entire playing career in the British Hong Kong.
 As a coach, he coached teams from Hong Kong and Taiwan; he also resided in Taiwan temporarily but in recent years followed his daughter to migrate to the United States.

 In 2014, during an interview, he claimed that he, Mok Chun Wah and Lau Tim (劉添) were the only surviving gold medalists of the 1958 Asian Games football tournament.

+Death

 Law died in New York on 13 February 2024, at the age of 90.

 Club career

 Law was a player of KMB in the 1950s.
 He was also employed by the owner of the football club, Kowloon Motor Bus, as a bus station manager, according to an interview of Law by John C.W.
 Lee (李峻嶸).
 At that time the footballers were registered as amateur footballers but in fact professional, receiving income from various sources.